Vidvox/isf-docs/quickstart/index.md

 ```

 This code uses the `TIME` uniform variable to animate the output.
 When the x position of the current coordinate is less than the fraction part of the time in sections the image is filled in with our color, otherwise the pixel is transparent.

+Further discussion and examples can be found in the [ISF Primer chapter on automatically created uniform variables](http://vidvox.github.io/isf/primer/4).

 ## Adding Interface Controls